Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 There was one drawback.
 See the picture of the bed and how it was wedged between walls?
-Mario’s 6’2″ frame was too tall to fit comfortably in the bed.
+If you’re tall, it may be difficult to fit comfortably in the bed.
 Tall people of the world, know that before you book that room.

 Vienna is a grand city — the kind of place that makes you feel cultured and elegant just from walking through down the city streets.
 The gardens are neatly manicured.
 The buildings is filled with white scrolls and Roman columns.

 And if you like classical music or art, there’s no better city for you in Europe.